Epicurius/Dynamic-memory-library/README.md

-##	My dynamic allocation memory management library in c.
+##	My dynamic memory allocation & management library in c.

-NOTE: It can be used in programs already in use without modifying them or recompiling.
+NOTE: The library can be used in programs already in use without modifying them or recompiling.

 For each allocation the program has to save some info about the allocation, and it does it in a struct called t_block.